cfengine/documentation/getting-started/installation/pre-installation-checklist/putty-quick-start-guide.markdown

 to run a remote session over a network.

 What is SSH?
-It is short-form for "Secure Shell," which means it creates a _secure channel_ over an insecure network—like the internet, for example.
+It is short-form for "Secure Shell," which means it creates a _secure channel_ over an insecure network-like the internet, for example.

 How does SSH do this?
-By encrypting the communications between the client and the server, using public-key cryptography, which means that a key-pair is generated—one of them public, and the other private, or secret, known only to the user.
+By encrypting the communications between the client and the server, using public-key cryptography, which means that a key-pair is generated-one of them public, and the other private, or secret, known only to the user.

 Since CFEngine is a client-server enterprise software system, it is essential to access the servers securely.
-This is true whether the CFEngine system is run on a cloud platform, like Amazon Web Services and many others—or on a private network.
+This is true whether the CFEngine system is run on a cloud platform, like Amazon Web Services and many others-or on a private network.

 That is where PuTTY comes into the picture, since it uses  SSH protocol for connecting a client to a server.